blazejkustra/dynamode/README.md

 ---

+Dynamode is a modeling tool for Amazon's DynamoDB.
+Its goal is to ease the use of DynamoDB without its quirks and emphasize DynamoDB advantages over other databases.
+Dynamode provides a straightforward, object-oriented class-based solution to model your data.
+It includes strongly typed classes and methods, query and scan builders, and much more.

+Dynamode is highly influenced by other ORMs/ODMs, such as [TypeORM](https://github.com/typeorm/typeorm), [Dynamoose](https://github.com/dynamoose/dynamoose) and [Mongoose](https://github.com/Automattic/mongoose).

 ## Documentation

-No documentation yet, reach out if you are interested -> https://github.com/blazejkustra / blazej.kustra@swmansion.com
+Check out our dedicated documentation page for info about the library, guide and more: https://blazejkustra.github.io/dynamode/docs/getting_started/introduction

 ## Installation

-~~Check out the [installation]() section of our docs for the detailed installation instructions.~~
+Check out the [installation](https://blazejkustra.github.io/dynamode/docs/getting_started/install) section of our docs for the detailed installation instructions.

 ## Examples